hacktiv8/phase-0-activities/modules/challenge-konversi-menit.md

 ## Problem

-Have the function readableTime(num) take the num parameter being passed and return the number of hours and minutes the parameter converts to (ie. if num = 63 then the output should be 1:03).
-Separate the number of hours and minutes with a colon.

 Diberikan sebuah function konversiMenit(menit) yang menerima satu parameter berupa angka yang merupakan ukuran waktu dalam menit.
 Function akan me-return string waktu dalam format jam:menit berdasarkan menit tersebut.
 Contoh, jika menit adalah 63, maka function akan me-return "1:03".

 ## Code